 Review of Green Leases

 Leases, at a commercial property, are the most important factor in determining the value of a property.
 Most loan officers and underwriters are well versed in determining the property value based upon the rental stream and term of a lease.
 They are not as experienced in assessing the risks that may be contained within a green lease.
-Attorneys must assist the lender in carefully examining how the green elements of the lease could impact the value of the property.
+It is therefore advised that a real estate attorney assist the lender in carefully examining how the green elements of the lease could impact the value of the property.
 The first consideration is determining the required green elements of the lease and what happens if they are not achieved.
 Does the lease mandate the leased premises or property achieve a certain LEED or other third party certification status?
 What happens if the leased premises or the property fails to achieve said status?
 The lender should inquire as to the status of the LEED or other third party certification requirements, determine whether the landlord is able to satisfy its requirements and what the impact might be if landlord fails to satisfy the requirements.
 From a lender’s perspective, it is more palatable to see a lease provision that provides that it is the parties’ intent to achieve a certain LEED or other third party certification standard, but the failure to achieve such standard will result in some form of lease abatement or minimal free rent period instead of lease termination.
 Lenders are able to properly assess the value of a property with a lease abatement or free rent period, but if lease termination is available to the tenant then it is unlikely the lender will proceed with the financing, especially considering the current credit environment.

 The lender should also take a more careful review in the long term property operation and management requirements within a green lease.
 Green building requires an active long term management plan to maintain the efficiency characteristics of the property.
 Certain green building classification levels may require re-certification after a certain period of time to show the property still complies with the necessary third party standards.
 Lenders will want to make sure that developers thus select property management companies that are able to provide the necessary services and that the property management agreement details these requirements.
 They may also want to review the operations and maintenance (“O & M”) plans to ensure that they are in place that are designed to comply with the green building systems in place at the property.